scottynate05/scottynate05/README.md

 ### Hello 🌎, My name is Nate!
-I'm a software engineer with a love for learning, and growing.
+I'm a software engineer with a love for learning and growing.

 #### About me:
 ```javascript